awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 + **Case 2**: You plan to use an Amazon S3 bucket that you create as part of your Systems Manager operations\.

   Your Amazon EC2 instance profile for Systems Manager must grant access to an Amazon S3 bucket that you own for tasks like the following:
-  + To access scripts you store in the S3 bucket to use in commands you run\.
+  + To access scripts to use in commands you run that you store in the S3 bucket\.
   + To store the full output of Run Command commands or Session Manager sessions\.
   + To access custom patch lists for use when patching your instances\.
 Saving output log data in an S3 bucket is optional, but we recommend setting it up at the beginning of your Systems Manager configuration process if you have decided to do so\.
 For more information, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.